Zeetox12345/beregnloenefterskat/cursorrules.md

 4. Use **Danish language** throughout
 5. Include **external sources** for authority
 6. **IMPORTANT:** All internal links should use the exact anchor text "beregn løn efter skat" for consistency and SEO benefits
+7. **LØNTABELLER:** Do NOT include "Kilde" columns in salary tables (løntabeller).
+Sources should be referenced in separate sections or footnotes, not in table columns.
+8. **DATE CHECKING:** Always verify the current date when creating new job pages.
+Update the "Opdateret" date to match the current month and year, and ensure sitemap dates use the correct YYYY-MM-DD format.

 ## Recent Examples